Fleet Landing Exercises: FLEX 2

-The Fleet Landing Exercise Number 2 was conducted from January 4 to February 24 in 1936 marking the beginning of the Culebra/Vieques Inner Range or the Culebra/Vieques Complex as it would be known until 1975 and the closing of the Culebra subranges.
+The Fleet Landing Exercise Number 2 was conducted from January 4 to February 24, 1936, marking the beginning of the Culebra/Vieques Inner Range or the Culebra/Vieques Complex as it would be known until 1975 and the closing of the Culebra subranges.
 The amphibious exercises were transferred from Culebra's Flamenco Beach to Vieques, and naval gunfire practice began on Flamenco Beach and on the adjacent Flamenco Point.
 The 1st Brigade had revealed many of the same mistakes seen in FLEX1 but encountered several new problems.
 The Marines needed to get closer to the beach and the battleships were not able to tread in shallow waters.
 As for the landing craft boats, the problem was still not resolved as they were slow and extremely vulnerable.
 In several testing of various boats, they found that they proved to highly unstable for gun platforms, dangerous in disembarking the troops and were incapable in crossing submerged coral reefs.
 The uses of smoke and darkness to conceal the beach landings were still causing confusion amongst the landing parties.
 While the artificial naval gunfire tests were being continued, the rapid area fire had made the aerial spotting difficult for the pilots.
 And still communications were a problems.
 However, the barrage-type bombardment met the approval for the Army Officer-Observers to reinforce a fundamentally sound doctrine.
 The Marine brigade gained tactical experience in the amphibious maneuvers ashore but the FLEX 2 had not made any significant breakthroughs in fixing the problems encountered during FLEX1.